 Courses focused on curriculum and instruction generally (or on broad C&I categories such as “humanities” or “social sciences”), and courses in educational administration/leadership, are not eligible for reimbursement.

 Eligible participants may be awarded tuition scholarships that fund the SLU tuition for up to six graduate credits in the academic year.

-Scholarship applications must be submitted on a term-by-term basis according to the following deadlines:
+Scholarship applications must be submitted before the start of the term according to the following deadlines:

 - Fall Terms: Aug.
 15

 - Spring Terms: Dec.
 1

 No scholarships will be awarded for applications submitted after these deadlines.